 Additional locations may be allocated to meet a group of learner cohort’s needs and based on demand (if practicable for the RTO)

 - Workplace Assessment

 All assessment will be conducted in accordance with the Training Package requirements, Principles of Assessment and Rules of Evidence (https://www.asqa.gov.au/standards/chapter-4/clauses-1.8-1.12)

 To achieve Certificate IV in Disability qualification the candidate must have completed at least 120 hours of work placement as detailed in the assessment requirements of the units of competency.
-If a student is unable to find appropriate work placement, Hammond Institute will assist in finding the work placements.
+If a student is unable to find an appropriate work placement, Hammond Institute will assist in finding the work placement.

 The CHC43115 Certificate IV in Disability requires 14 units of Competency.

 |CHCDIS005||Develop and provide person-centred service responses|